 The Building Official is responsible for issuing building permits and enforcing the Building Code in the Town of Bolton.
 The Town is among the first in the Capital Region to enable on-line building permit processing through ViewPoint.
 Building Permit applications are accepted online and Contractors, homeowners, and businesses may access ViewPoint at boltonct.viewpointcloud.com to submit their applications.
 Applicants may also submit their plans to the Town as PDFs uploaded to their application, or deliver paper copies to Town Hall.
 Applicants can then track their application as it makes its way through the Building Permit review and approval process in ViewPoint.
 Applicants who are unfamiliar with the ViewPoint system and who otherwise need assistance are urged to contact Danielle Palazzini.

 Please Note: If you have never used the ViewPoint system, you will have to register an account with an email address and password of your choice.

 If you have additional questions, please feel free to contact us at (860) 649-8066 ext.
 6103.
 Building Permit Fees are calculated as follows: $30.26 for the first $1000, and $14.26 for every additional $1000 or fraction thereof.

 We strongly encourage you to use the online permitting system as it does reduce manual input of the information by our staff and decreases the time it takes to process a permit.

 This information is meant to be a guide to assist the applicant in providing all necessary documentation for the most common permit types.
-While this guide covers most things each application is unique and may require additional submittals.
-As always our land Use Staff is here to assist you and guide you through the process.
+While this guide covers core requirements, projects vary and as such, some applications may require additional submittals.
+As always our land use staff is here to assist you and guide you through the process.
 Please feel free to contact us with any questions.